 It’s not just a class issue, either.
-While Tully is a white woman, in reality, many night nurses and childcare providers are women of color.
-A 2012 domestic workers survey found that 54%of domestic workers were women of color and immigrants; only 46% of them were white.
-The numbers are representative of a societal construct that gives white women work-life-balance and expects them to “have it all” while outsourcing childcare and domestic work to marginalized women of color.
+While Tully is a white woman, in reality, many night nurses and childcare providers are women of colour.
+A 2012 domestic workers survey found that 54%of domestic workers were women of colour and immigrants; only 46% of them were white.
+The numbers are representative of a societal construct that gives white women work-life-balance and expects them to “have it all” while outsourcing childcare and domestic work to marginalised women of colour.

 Without spoiling the plot, there’s a narrative reason why Tully is a young, white woman in the film.
 But can you name one other movie that features a night nurse, even in the background?
 I couldn’t think of one.
 While movies like The Help, The Nanny Diaries, and Corrina, Corinna touch on the nanny and family experience, the relationship a family, and a mother in particular, has with a night nurse is completely different.
 In addition to guiding the new parents, she also serves as a maternal figure of sorts to the new mother.

 It’s fascinating that the same people who most likely rely on this service when they have a baby are also writing, starring in, and directing the movies that shape our cultural conversations.
 Yet most of them have stayed mum about the women, and women of colour, raising the children of those with means.
 Hollywood has essentially erased them.
 (I refuse to take into account the movies about maniacal and violent childcare workers like The Hand That Rocks The Cradle.)
 To their credit, some celebrities, like Jessica Alba, Emily Blunt, Justin Timberlake and Jessica Biel have publicly thanked their celebrity nanny, Connie Simpson.
 Still, those are few and far in between.